ota-meshi/eslint-plugin-astro/docs/rules/no-deprecated-astro-fetchcontent.md

 > disallow using deprecated `Astro.fetchContent()`

-- :gear: This rule is included in `"plugin:astro/recommended"`.
+- ⚙ This rule is included in `"plugin:astro/recommended"`.
-- :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.
+- 🔧 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

-## :book: Rule Details
+## 📖 Rule Details

 This rule reports use of deprecated `Astro.fetchContent()`.